Where I Stand 2025

 Flood Control

 Flood Control: Supported the Flood Control Program which has helped to protect our citizen’s homes throughout the Village.
-We currently have two major projects in the northeast section of town.
+We recently completed two major projects in the northeast section of town which took many homes out of the designated flood plain.

-Randhurst Reinvented: Supported the rebirth of Randhurst as a contemporary “lifestyle” shopping opportunity with no “direct” tax giveaways by Mount Prospect.
+Randhurst village Renaissance: A number of new restaurants, entertainment opportunites, and retail establishments such as Macy’s have opened at Randhurst.
+A number of years ago, I supported the rebirth of Randhurst as a contemporary “lifestyle” shopping opportunity with no “direct” tax giveaways by Mount Prospect.

 Annexations